 Native Diva Creations

-Career change proves to be wise decision for Native Diva Creations owner
+Career switch proves beneficial for Native Diva Creations owner

 By Sam Laskaris

-Attending a First Nations Youth Entrepreneur Symposium convinced Melrene Savoy-Eaglespeaker to make a life-altering decision.
+Attending a First Nations Youth Entrepreneur Symposium convinced Melrene Saloy-Eaglespeaker to make a life-altering decision.

 Melrene Savoy-Eaglespeaker left behind her retail management job to start up her own Indigenous-themed business, Native Diva Creations.